 Sometimes you may build your contact list through offline methods.
 For example, people may give you their business card, or may write their name on a signup sheet at a trade show or at your store.

-Before adding these email addresses to your contact lists, you need to be able to provide proof of consent, as outlined in Mailjet Sending Policy.
+Before adding these email addresses to your contact lists, you need to be able to provide proof of consent, as outlined in Mailjet Acceptable Use Policy.
 This proof of permission is best accomplished by obtaining an email confirmation from the recipient that shows explicit consent, just as you would in the 'Confirmed Opt-in Process'.

 ✓ Agree to obtain consent via a confirmation email for all contacts gathered offline.